 4. Restore Hours of Service rules to prevent truck driver fatigue

 In 2013, Congress made progress on this problem with new Hours of Service (HOS) rules requiring a 34-hour restart period, and a 30-minute break every 8 hours.

 Last year, those HOS rules were suspended.

 Right now, truckers can to drive up to 11 hours in a 14-hour workday.
-That’s a dangerously demanding schedule.
+That is a dangerously demanding schedule.
 The Truck Safety Coalition is asking Congress to return to the 2013 rules.

 5. Improving truck underride guards

 Underride guards are basically steel bars on the back or sides of tractor-trailers.
-They are designed to prevent passenger vehicle from sliding under the trailer during a collision.
+They are designed to prevent passenger vehicles from sliding under the trailer during a collision.

 Support the Truck Safety Coalition

 Sign their petition to Congress—and then tell your Senators and Representatives that keeping our public roads as safe as possible is important.